-Cognitive therapy focuses on changing patterns of thinking and beliefs that are associated with, and trigger, anxiety.
-For example, a person with a social phobia may make their anxiety worse by negative thoughts such as, ‘Everyone thinks I’m boring’.
+Cognitive therapy focuses on changing patterns of thinking and beliefs associated with and trigger anxiety.
+For example, a person with a social phobia may worsen their anxiety by negative thoughts such as, “Everyone thinks I’m boring”.

 The basis of cognitive therapy is that beliefs trigger thoughts, which then trigger feelings and produce behaviours.
-For example, let’s say you believe (perhaps unconsciously) that you must be liked by everyone in order to feel worthwhile.
-If someone turns away from you in mid-conversation, you may think, ‘This person hates me’, which makes you feel anxious.
+For example, let’s say you believe (perhaps unconsciously) that everyone must like you to feel worthwhile.
+Then, if someone turns away from you in mid-conversation, you may think, ‘This person hates me’, making you feel anxious.

 Cognitive therapy strategies include rational ‘self-talk’, reality testing, attention training, cognitive challenging and cognitive restructuring.
 This includes monitoring your self-talk, challenging unhelpful fears and beliefs, and testing out the reality of negative thoughts.